 But I like to imagine Mrs. Hudson makes her fair share of Yorkshire Pudding at 221B Baker Street.
 And since Yorkshire pudding is such a classic, and I love it, and my friend Tara from Where Is Tara? reminded me I hadn’t had it in forever last week, I thought it was about time I shared my recipe for it with you guys!

 I wish I remembered to make it for Christmas to go with my mom’s prime rib roast, because for me, personally, that’s when they’re best.
 Especially when you load them up with gravy… YUM!

 Yorkshire Pudding is also known as Popovers here in the states, for the most part, they’re the same.
 But popovers tend to be baked in a popover pan, and I don’t know about you, but I don’t have room for another damn pan in this house.
 Yorkshire Pudding, however, is generally cooked in a basic muffin pan, which I already have and is a staple in most kitchens.

-The other common difference between the two is that traditionally Yorkshire Pudding are made using beef or bacon fat drippings and Popovers are made using butter, but I’ve also seen both methods referred to by both names.
+The other common difference between the two is that traditionally Yorkshire Pudding is made using beef roast or bacon fat drippings and Popovers are made using butter, but I’ve also seen both methods referred to by both names.
 So again, they’re pretty much one and the same.
-But those two differences are why this recipe can be made two ways
+But those two differences are why this recipe can be made two ways.

 And I’m sure if you’re like me, making any kind of bread seems a little daunting.
 But the reason I love this recipe so much, and much like my Bannock, is that there’s no need for yeast or rising.
 This recipe is very simple and easy to make and uses just five ingredients: eggs, milk, flour, salt, and either beef drippings or butter.